-PIRSA Fisheries and Aquaculture work together with industry and other government departments to solve specific issues related to new developments and changes to existing lease and licence sites, to ensure that community values are upheld, and all other relevant government legislation is adhered to, such as the Environment Protection Act 1993.
+PIRSA Fisheries and Aquaculture work together with industry and other government departments to solve specific issues related to new developments and changes to existing lease and licence sites to ensure that community values are upheld and all other relevant government legislation is adhered to, such as the Environment Protection Act 1993.
 Generally, the Case Manager will work closely with applicants to ensure their proposals align with these interests and requirements as the application progresses through each step.

 - PIRSA Fisheries and Aquaculture receive requests from lease and licence holders for variations of licence conditions or lease arrangements.
-The Case Manager processes requests using a pragmatic approach, based on the implications and timeliness of the question or issue to be considered. - Regulations and policies administered through the Fisheries Management Act 2007 are managed as a part of aquaculture leasing and licensing, in particular, permits for the collection of seedstock or broodstock, and for the release of aquatic resources.
+The Case Manager processes requests using a pragmatic approach, based on the implications and timeliness of the question or issue to be considered. - PIRSA Fisheries and Aquaculture receive requests from lease and licence holders for consideration of financial alleviation due to experiencing cases of hardship.
+Where required, this may result in a waiver of application or on-going fees under the Aquaculture Act 2001.
+Functions of this activity include internal and external correspondence, collation of financial data, pursuing independent third-party advice or reports. - Continue to support South Australian land-based hatchery operations to provide surety of oyster spat supply to the Oyster Sector.